 D-Day Memorial at Omaha Beach.
 This was a strange memorial, there were no descriptions and I have no idea what the sculpture is supposed to mean.

-Omaha Beach is several miles long, and we walked about a mile of it.
-To walk back, we took inner farm roads, in the same area where the post-beach fighting occurred.
+Omaha Beach is several miles long, and I walked about a mile of it.
+I also walked some inner farm roads, which were in the area the post-beach fighting occurred.
 Many people (myself included before I visited) don’t realize that D-Day was only one part of the invasion of Normandy.
-The entire Normandy campaign lasted about 45 days, and even though the allies took the beach on the first day, it took them almost a month to move inland, in the area we walked through here.
+The entire Normandy campaign lasted about 45 days, and even though the allies took the beach on the first day, it took them almost a month to move inland.

 There were lots of museums in this area, mostly consisting of the machines of war left over after the Normandy campaign.